ashvardanian/StringZilla/README.md

 ### Basic Usage 🛠️

-Stringzilla offers two interchangeable classes for your string and file munching needs:
+StringZilla offers two interchangeable classes for your string and file munching needs:

 ```python
 from stringzilla import Str, File